Timdavidcole/village-green-backend-api/README.md

 URL Root: `https://village-green-backend-api.herokuapp.com`

-Many thanks to this [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used significantly in the creation of this API.
+Many thanks to this [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used in the creation of this API, especially in the setting up of JWT authorization.

 ## Usage